canonical/microcloud/doc/explanation/initialization.md

 (automatic-server-detection)=
 ## Automatic server detection

-If required MicroCloud uses multicast discovery to automatically detect a so called initiator on the network.
+If required, MicroCloud uses multicast discovery to automatically detect a so-called initiator on the network.
 This method works in physical networks, but it is usually not supported in a cloud environment.
 Instead you can specify the address of the initiator instead to not require using multicast.